burninc0de/socialsox/README.md

 > [!NOTE]
 > **Security Features:**
-> - ✅ Everything runs locally on your computer
+> - ✅ Everything runs locally.
+No external servers touch your data except the social media APIs themselves.
-> - ✅ Credentials are encrypted using Electron's safeStorage (OS-level encryption)
+> - ✅ Credentials are encrypted using Electron's safeStorage (OS-level encryption via Keychain, DPAPI, or Libsecret).
-> - ✅ X OAuth handled securely in Electron backend
-> - ✅ No external servers involved (except the social media APIs)
-> - ✅ Notifications cache stored in notifications.json

-> [!WARNING]
+> [!CAUTION]
-> **Security Considerations:**
+> **Encryption Fallback:**
-> - ⚠️ SafeStorage encryption requires your OS to have a password/login set up
-> - ⚠️ If safeStorage is unavailable, credentials fall back to encrypted localStorage
-> - ⚠️ Use app-specific passwords where available (like Bluesky's app passwords)
+> - If your OS does not have a secure store (like a keyring) configured, Electron may fall back to basic_text encryption.
+In this scenario, your credentials are only as secure as your file system permissions.
+> - Always use a system-level login password to ensure safeStorage is actually "safe."

 For security-related concerns, please see our [Security Policy](SECURITY.md).